jjchong77/csci3055u-project-template/README.md

 > _Give some examples of the functions and data structures
 > offered by the standard library_.
+>String, as well as IO are inside the std library.

 ## About open source library